 You’ll need to navigate over plenty of boulders along the way, as well as cross 2 narrow (and charming) footbridges.

 The trailhead is about a 15-minute drive from Gatlinburg, and on gorgeous weekend days, the parking lot can fill up.
-Consider an early start if you have your heart set on this hike during a popular time of year!

 What’s It Like to Hike Rainbow Falls in Great Smoky Mountains NP?